plainslife/Frogger/README.md

 # Frogger

-This game was developed as part of the "Learn Python by Making Games" course by Christian Koch on Udemy.
+This game is initially based on the 'Learn Python by Making Games' course on Udemy.
+But I played around with it and made several changes to the code."

 ## Assets